 The results suggested that high and very high altitude residents have lower IOP than lowlanders had.
-The IOP in ascending groups dropped to the level of local highlanders after them acute, effortless exposed to higher altitude.
+The IOP in ascending groups from low altitude dropped to the level of local highlanders after acute, effortless exposure to higher altitude.
 Lower IOP is associated with hypoxia at high altitude.
-Larger sample studies are needed to investigate the normal range of IOP in different altitude native dwellers.
+Larger sample studies are needed to investigate the normal range of IOP in native residents at high altitude.
 Furthermore, the mechanisms of IOP variation and IOP changes after long-term exposure to high altitude deserves further study.

 ACKNOWLEDGMENTS